On the toric ideal of a matroid: Remarks

-Due to Lemma \ref{Lemma12} in order to prove $M\in TE(1)$ it is enough to show that for any two bases $B_1,B_2$ of $M$ holds $(B_1,B_2)\sim_1 (B_2,B_1)$.
+Due to Lemma \ref{Lemma12}, in order to prove $M\in TE(1)$ it is enough to show that for any two bases $B_1,B_2$ of $M$ the relation $(B_1,B_2)\sim_1 (B_2,B_1)$ holds.
 Sequences of bases $([B_1,B_1],[B_2,B_2])$ and $([B_2,B_1],[B_1,B_2])$ in $M\oplus M$ are compatible.
 Thus by the assumption one can be obtained from the other by a composition of symmetric exchanges and permutations.
-By the symmetry, without loss of generality we can assume that one did not use a permutation.
-Now the projection of this symmetric exchanges to the first copy shows that $(B_1,B_2)\sim_1 (B_2,B_1)$ in $M$. \end{proof}
+By the symmetry, without loss of generality we can assume that permutations are not needed.
+Now by projecting these symmetric exchanges to the first coordinate we get that $(B_1,B_2)\sim_1 (B_2,B_1)$ in $M$. \end{proof}

-As a corollary we get that for reasonable classes of matroids the 'standard' version of White's conjecture is equivalent to the 'strong' one.
+As a corollary we obtain that for reasonable classes of matroids the `standard' version of White's conjecture is equivalent to the `strong' one.